-There were several instances and several signs that I should have paid attention to.
-I guess I did pay attention, but chose to avoid them because I wanted to stay in love.
-When the good times were good, they were beyond phenomenal.
-One time, after a fight, he came over to my house with a bouquet of my favourite flowers, another time he handmade a book with stickers representing a 100 things that he loved about me, and then for birthdays there were multiple gifts.
+There were several instances and signs that I should have paid attention to.
+I guess I did pay attention but chose to avoid them because I wanted to stay in love.
+The good times were good, they were beyond phenomenal.
+One time, after a fight, he came over to my house with a bouquet of my favorite flowers, another time he handmade a book with stickers representing 100 things that he loved about me, and then for birthdays, there were multiple gifts.

-Related reading: What differentiates an abusive relationship from a normal one
+Related Reading: What differentiates an abusive relationship from a normal one

 He cheated on me

-We would fight constantly, over the most petty and ridiculous things.
+We would fight constantly, over the pettiest and ridiculous things.
 I remember getting upset at him once for saying ‘thanks’ instead of ‘thank you’ in a text message, and thinking that I had lost my mind.
 He was caught up in the semantics of it, whereas I had a deeper reason to feel upset – I was feeling dismissed.
 This was close to our breakup, and when I knew things were going downhill.

 He told me that I get too angry at him.
-In hindsight, I realise that I got angry at moments when I felt like I was being distrusted, humiliated, or when I needed to defend myself.
+In hindsight, I realize that I got angry at moments when I felt like I was being distrusted, humiliated, or when I needed to defend myself.
 I felt fragile in the relationship, and I tried many times to walk out.
-He would always come back and apologise.
+He would always come back and apologize.

-I’m not denying that his sadness or unhappiness with me were genuine, I’m just doubtful of the authenticity of the love he felt for me.
+I’m not denying that his sadness or unhappiness with me was genuine, I’m just doubtful of the authenticity of the love he felt for me.
 I feel as though he convinced himself to love me.

 In any case, I had already seen too much, experienced too much, and had been emotionally toyed with to the point where I couldn’t date anyone for the 2 years following our breakup.
 I am still trying to heal my wounds.

-You have to be aware of people who have narcissistic tendencies and try to stay away from them if you can.
-Be kind to yourself if you are currently going through abuse, make a plan to get out, and finally forgive yourself after you extricate yourself from a situation like this.
+You have to be aware of people who have narcissistic tendencies and try to stay away from them.
+Be kind to yourself if you are currently going through abuse, make a plan to get out, and finally, forgive yourself after you extricate yourself from a situation like this.